yackx/ipgo/content/lists/generics.md

 }
 ```

 We have seen that it won't work with a type other than a `int`.
-It makes sense not to square another type like `string`, but we could perfectly want to compute the square of two floating-point numbers.
+It makes sense not to square another type like `string`, but we could reasonably want to compute the square of two floating-point numbers.

 Go allows to define a **generic** function[^go-generics] that accepts different types.
 We can modify `sumOfSquares` to accept `int`, `float32` and `float64`.